 Algorithmic Day Trading Explained ⚙️

-Algorithmic day trading (also known as automated aau trading, algo day trading, or blackbox day trading) describes when a program goes through explicit rules sets or instructions (algorithms), which is used to carry out trades.
+Algorithmic day trading (also known as automated trading, also day trading, or blackbox day trading) describes when a program goes through explicit rules sets or instructions (algorithms), which are used to carry out trades.
 Rather than a human trader trading live.

 The key reason for using this tactic is to do with, in theory, algorithmic trading being able to learn profitable ways for traders to move quicker and more regularly than human traders can.
 How these instructions actually carry out will depend on prices, volumes, timing, and math elements.